oicr-gsi/shesmu/plugin-niassa+pinery/README.md

     "userAnnotations": { "foo": "i" }

 will create a new required parameter `foo`, which must be an integer.

+The `"kind"` value will be used to populate the `workflow_kinds` dictionary.
+It has no bearing on how the workflow operates.

 The `parameters` array describes all the INI parameters and how they should be available to olives.
 Each parameter is defined as follows: